-I have a distinct memory (among my very earliest) of my mother describing a new TV show that was about to air on PBS.
+I have a distinct memory (among my very earliest) of my mother describing a new TV show about to debut on PBS.
 “It’s for kids exactly your age,” she told me, and so it was.
-Sesame Street debuted in late 1969, when I was 5.
+Sesame Street first aired in late 1969, when I was 5.
 In a home where screen time was highly restricted (our Sony Trinitron representing the only screen), Grover, Ernie, Bert, Maria, Mr. Hooper, Kermit, Gordon, Guy Smiley & Co. proved a staple of my early cultural sentience.
-It occurred to me recently that without the enthusiastic approval of kids my age — this founding Sesame Street cohort — the show might not have survived or become such a thing.
-And what a thing: 48 years and counting.
+And it occurred to me recently that without the enthusiastic approval of kids my age — this founding Sesame Street cohort — the show might not have survived or become such a thing.
+And what a thing: 50 years and counting.

 A more amorphous but still compelling argument can be made that this immediate post-Boomer, 50something cohort of ours remains a sui generis cultural product of Sesame Street and its distinct moral universe.
 Even if we weren’t, the show was unabashedly urban and diverse, never judgmental (but never cloying either), assertive when pushed but generally interested in getting along with others.
 We could throw Mr. Rogers into this mix, too.
 His show debuted nationally in 1968 and would bear equal cultural heft, though it was aimed at even younger kids and could be pretty cloying, in my view (though I did like the trains and Daniel the Stri-ped Tiger).